fac30/discord-chatbot-emma-egbie/README.md

 - get the required discord & open-ai tokens/api keys, and store them in a .env file (see .env-template for guidance)
 - start the project using `npm start`

+Note: when inviting the bot to the server, this permission ID should cover the bot's functionality: `1995012435014`

 ## Dev Info

 This project uses `ESLint` and `Prettier` to maintain code quality and consistency, helping us write cleaner and more readable code collaboratively